 How has your life improved since quitting your “normal” job?

 I get to wake up every day and decide for myself what I do with it!

-Oh, and I’m always waking up in some place that I find super interesting (and if I don’t, I just leave!).
+Oh, and I’m always waking up in some place that I find super interesting (and if I don’t, I just pack up my traveling office leave!).

 Need an extra dose of wanderlust?
 Check out this huge list of inspiring adventure quotes!